KokorinIlya/huffman/README.md

 utility -compress fileFrom fileTo

-for compressing fileFrom and writing compressed data to fileTo
+For compressing fileFrom and writing compressed data to fileTo

 utility -decompress fileFrom fileTo

-for decompressing fileFrom and writing decoded information to fileTo If fileFrom isn't file with compressed data, created by the application, deconding won't be done.
+For decompressing fileFrom and writing decoded information to fileTo.

+If fileFrom isn't file with compressed data, created by the application, deconding won't be done.

 # Building